 - Early in the morning of the third day (Sunday), Christ rose from the dead.
 He left His burial clothes in the Tomb, intact.

 - The same day before dawn, the Theotokos and the Myrrh-bearers went to the Tomb to anoint Christ’s body with myrrh.
 They saw the big stone rolled aside, the Roman soldiers fainted, and an Angel sitting next to the Tomb.
 The Angel told them that Christ was not there – He had risen!
 The Angel showed them the empty Tomb.

 - Saint Mary Magdalene was the first of the Myrrh-bearers and the disciples to see the Risen Christ.
 When she recognized Him, she kneeled down to kiss His feet but Christ prevented her – “do not touch/cling to me, for I have not yet ascended to my Father…” (John 20:17).
 Saint Mary Magdalene ran to tell the glorious news to the other disciples – they didn’t believe her or the other Myrrh-bearers, until they saw the Risen Lord themselves.

-- The Twelve Gospels of the Passion of our Lord and Savior Jesus Christ, read on Great Thursday evening.
+- The Twelve Gospels of the Passion of our Lord and Savior Jesus Christ, read on Holy Thursday evening.

-- The Anastasis (Resurrection) Gospel of Pascha Sunday, read at the Resurrection Vigil of Great Saturday night.
+- The Anastasis (Resurrection) Gospel of Pascha Sunday, read at the Resurrection Vigil of Holy Saturday night.